 Meals and drinking water

-Breakfast is served from 8:30 am to 9 am.
+Breakfast is served from 9 am.
 A cooked breakfast is prepared on Mondays, Wednesdays and Fridays; Volunteers can choose to have either brown or white toast, eggs - as you like them, bacon or sausages, mushrooms, grilled tomato.
 On Tuesdays and Thursdays, porridge, cereals, toast and preserve are served.
 Fresh fruit is always available (seasonal)

 Lunch is served from 12:30 pm.
 Lunch consists of a cooked dish on Tuesdays and Thursdays, and cold spread, including meat, cheese, bread and salad on other weekdays.
 Volunteers are responsible for preparing breakfast and lunch for the rest of the group on Saturdays and Sundays.
 The housekeeping staff will do the washing up from breakfast and lunch on weekdays.